Mali at NoKiddinginNZ wrote a passionate post titled, “She has no children. She has nothing.” It led me to share this comment:

 “One of my long-time blog penpals once observed that women without children after infertility are extraordinary — in large part because we have to examine ourselves, our relationships and our place in society in a way most ordinary people don’t.
 Furthermore, we redefine and find our happiness at a point in life when most people, busy raising kids, are on auto-pilot.
 That puts us much further ahead and able to roll with the changes that life inevitably throws at us…”

-That’s an excerpt of the comment I left for Mali who wrote a passionate post titled, “She has no children.
-She has nothing.”
-We were responding to two other equally heartfelt posts, one on Simply Inconceivable and one on Real Life & Thereafter.
-Each ignited conversations and comments.
+The questions and issues around childlessness are significant and worthy of exploration.
+Mali and I also responded to two other equally heartfelt posts, one on Simply Inconceivable and one on Real Life & Thereafter.
+Each ignited more conversations and comments.

 And that’s a good thing because the more we (and I mean that to be all inclusive) hash out our thoughts and experiences the more we learn not only about ourselves, but about others.

 This point was underscored recently during a panel discussion I attended on the campus of Stanford University called Ms. @ 40 and the Future of Feminism.
 I was eight years old when Ms. first arrived on the on the news stand.

 Among those speaking were early editors of Ms. magazine: Marcia Ann Gillespie; Suzanne Braun Levine; and Helen Zia joined by newer feminist voices: Katherine Spillar; Miriam Zoila Perez; and Shelby Knox (perhaps best known as the subject of the Sundance award-winning film, The Education of Shelby Knox — by all means rent it).